New Approaches and Concepts in Microbiology

 Sunday 11 October - Wednesday 14 October 2015

-- The conference is now fully booked, if you are interested in attending the meeting please contact us and we will notify you as soon as places are available.
+- Last places available for the Microbiology Symposium!
+If you are interested in attending the meeting please contact us as soon as possible.

 - Nature Reviews Microbiology and Elsevier Current Opinion in Microbiology will kindly sponsor poster prizes.